njmei-brown/fly-group-activity-monitor/README.md

 Required Computer hardware:

-Minimum (untested so I'm not 100% sure this would actually work):
+Minimum (untested but should work in theory...):

-2-core processor is needed (higher clock rate is better) 8-16 GB RAM
+2-core processor is needed (higher clock rate is better)

+8-16 GB RAM

 USB camera that is supported by OpenCV

 Arduino (Uno: http://store.arduino.cc/product/A000066)

 Recommended:

-4-core processor (higher clock rate is better) - will ensure fast FFMPEG encoding 16-32 GB RAM
+4-core processor (higher clock rate is better) - will ensure fast FFMPEG encoding

+16-32 GB RAM

-High quality USB camera that supports at least 30 fps that is supported by OpenCV Arduino (Uno: http://store.arduino.cc/product/A000066)
+High quality USB camera that supports at least 30 fps that is supported by OpenCV

+Arduino (Uno: http://store.arduino.cc/product/A000066)